Permanent Residence of Canada

 You are eligible for this program if you have 2 years of experience in a Live-in caregiver program in Canada.

-If you would like to explore any of above-mentioned permanent residence route to Canada in detail, Team The Visa Canada can do the preliminary assessment free of charge and let you know about your eligibility based on your credentials.
+If you would like to explore any of the above-mentioned permanent residence routes to Canada in detail, Team The Visa Canada can do the preliminary assessment free of charge and let you know about your eligibility based on your credentials.